pkruk/osx-wifi-scanner/README.md

-# Mac OS Wifi-Scanner
+# Mac OS Wifi Scanner

 There is no `iwlist` on Mac OS, that is why I created my own script to get all SSID around me via cli ;)

-## How to use it:
+## Prerequisites:

-First of all, install requirements:
+Before running anything, check out the `requirements.txt` and make sure you have everything neccessary to run this script installed.
+To install all needed requirements:

 ```bash
 pip install -r requirements.txt